yast/yast-yast2/doc/desktop_file.md

 * *X-SuSE-YaST-AutoInstSchema* Specifies base name of schema file, including the rnc extension (Relax NG compact syntax).
 By default empty.

-* *X-SuSE-YaST-AutoInstOptional* Specifies if the element is optional in the schema.
+* *X-SuSE-YaST-AutoInstOptional* Specifies whether the element is optional in the schema.
 Except very basic parts it is almost always true.
 Possible values are `true` and `false`.
 By default `true`.

-* *X-SuSE-YaST-AutoLogResource* Specifies if data in profice can be logged.
+* *X-SuSE-YaST-AutoLogResource* Specifies whether data in profile can be logged.
-  Useful if data contain sensitive information.
+  Useful if data contains sensitive information.
 Possible values are `true` and `false`.
 By default `true`.